-After Massachusetts casinos re-opened, it took a while for the Massachusetts Gaming Commission to reinstate roulette on the casino floor at MGM Springfield and Encore Boston Harbor.
 The last time I played roulette was at the El Cortez, and the minimum was $1.00.
-Since it was a very long time ago, I wanted to brush up on the game that I basically knew little about.
-Yes, I know how to place the chips and etiquette, but I want to know more.
+Since it was long ago, I wanted to brush up on the game.
+Yes, I was interested in more than just placing the chips.
 So here’s what I found – Roulette Fun Facts and Resources.

 In New England, you can find traditional American Roulette in every casino except Plainridge Park, where electronic roulette is available.
-In addition, stadium gaming roulette is also offered in Mohegan Sun, Foxwoods, MGM Springfield, Encore Boston Harbor, Twin River, and Tiverton.
+As far as I know, triple-zero doesn’t exist up here.
+In addition, you can find stadium gaming roulette in Mohegan Sun, Foxwoods, MGM Springfield, Encore Boston Harbor, Twin River, and Tiverton.

 Roulette Fun Facts

 Let’s face it.
-The roulette house edge of 5.26% on American double-zero roulette tables casinos a huge profit.
+The roulette house edge of 5.26% on American double-zero roulette tables gives casinos a considerable profit.
 It provides a predictable long-term advantage to the casino or “house” while offering the player the possibility of a large short-term payout.

-Most of the following comes from VitalVegas.com.
-However, I recommend following the author, Scott Roeben.
+Most of the following comes from VitalVegas.com, and I recommend following its author, Scott Roeben.
 Between his podcast, website, and tweets, He covers Las Vegas with the whacky passion that only Scott can.